bredamatt/cardano-notes/revealjs/Frank/Economics.md

 operators/delegators and 20% to the treasury.
 The treasury (aka 'pot') is used for funding projects, improvements and the long term sustainability of Cardano.

-Rewards will therefore ultimately be comprised of transaction fees only, once the reserve supply has been depleted.
+Rewards will therefore ultimately be comprised solely of transaction fees, once the reserve supply has been depleted.

-#### Staking (WIP):
+#### Staking Mechanics
+Cardano uses stake pools as a mechanism for the distribution of rewards among stake participants, optimised by protocol-specific parameters which can be tuned as required:

+<span style="text-decoration: underline">**Stake Pools:**</span>

+Protocol Parameters:
+  * **Pledge Influence Parameter *a0***:
+    * Rewards are adjusted based on pledge amount (i.e. influence of pledge on pool rewards), which encourages operators to control fewer pools with higher pledge
+    * Increasing pledge amount increases rewards by a factor of up to *a0*, currently set to 0.3
+    * Mechanism to prevents Sybil attacks on the network
+  * **Saturation Parameter *k***:
+    * Saturation is the level at which the rewards distributed to a pool's delegators starts to decrease (diminishing returns)
+    * encourages growth in number of pools, and therefore distribution of delegated stake, by setting optimal number of pools
+    * This results in a cap at which point the stake pool no longer earns rewards, which incentivizes the creation of new pools
+    * The parameter therefore defines number of pools and estimated cap of stake to guarantee decentralisation

-Pool Mechanics:
+Stake Pool Operator:
-* Fixed cost of 340 ADA per pool, covering operating costs
+  * **Pool Fixed Cost**: fixed cost per pool (340 ADA), covering operating costs
-* **Margin**: operator commission fee
+  * **Pool Margin**: commission fee determined by the stake pool operator, after fixed costs
+  * **Pool Pledge**:
-* **Pledge amount**: validators own stake and commitment to the pool
+    * validators own stake and commitment to the pool for as long as it operates
-* **Saturation Parameter** (parameter "k"): defines how many pools and estimated cap of stake to guarantee decentralisation
-* No rewards on excess stake above cap, forcing large operators to create many pools which compete.
-Saturation point ~68m ADA
-* Delegators will move to another pool if operator does not behave in interests of protocol
-  * Snapshot of participants at each epoch (and used with delay of one epoch), so operator can lose power within 2 epochs (10 days)

-Delegators:
+    * No minimum, but pools with higher pledge will receive higher rewards

+<span style="text-decoration: underline">**Delegators:**</span>

-* Other factors to be considered by the staker:
+Factors considered by the delegator:
-  * pool performance: a stake pool operator which misses slots is missing out on rewards, which are shared with those stakers delegated to the pool
+  * **Pool Performance**: a stake pool operator which misses slots is missing out on rewards, which are shared with the pool.
-  * decentralisation:
+  * **Decentralisation**: current configuration of pools and their centralisation around larger operators, for the sake of the protocol.
+A delegator can also delegate to multiple pools.
-  * fees: fixed fees (amount taken from total epoch rewards) and margin (amount taken from total epoch rewards after fixed fees deducted, used to cover pool running costs).
-The remaining rewards are distributed to stakers.
+  * **Fees**: fixed fees (amount taken from total epoch rewards) and margin (amount taken from total epoch rewards after fixed fees deducted, used to cover pool running costs).
+The remaining rewards are distributed to delegated stakers.

-TODO
-- pool operators set own fees
+Benefits:
-- 3-5% APY staking reward for delegators
+  * 3-5% APY return for staking, depending on the stake pool
-- 24.5b ADA staked across ~3200 pools (~70% circulating supply), with ~1.1m delegators[^3]
-- designed to be decentralised through saturation parameter ("parameter K"), whereby pool has a saturation point (cap) at which it no longer earns rewards
-- 80/20
-  - todo - does the 20/80 split make sense?
-- No lock-up/unbounding period (3 epoch initial latency period)
+  * No lock-up/unbounding period

+Delegators are therefore free to move their stake to another pool if existing pool operator does not provide a fair return or behave in the interests of protocol.
+A snapshot of pool participants is taken at each epoch (and used with delay of one epoch), so stake pool operator could lose staking 'power' relatively quickly (within 2 epochs or 10 days).

 ## Economic Incentives
 Cardano has aligned its economic incentives to encourage decentralization, which it deems as critical to the long-term success of the project.
 Rewards are therefore shared between delegators and stake pool operators, a symbiotic relationship maximising rewards so long as they are rational (Nash equilibrium).

-This design also leverages economic specialisation: stake pool operators have the time, technical expertise and sufficient capital to run nodes which secure the network.
-Delegators may have none of these, instead delegating their stake to a stake pool, thereby increasing the overall stake and increasing the probability of the stake pool being elected to earn block rewards.
+This design also allows economic specialisation: stake pool operators have the time, technical expertise and capital to run nodes which secure the network.
+Delegators may have none of these, instead delegating their stake to a stake pool to increase the overall pool stake, thereby increasing the probability of the stake pool being elected to earn block rewards.

 Cardano's incentive mechanism seeks a balance across staking pools, where an equilibrium means that rewards are